Dkaattae/Public-Filings-Chat-Bot-RAG/README.md

 ## data pipeline
-download text files from edgar to s3 dlt load json file from s3 to qdrant dlt download xbrl data from yahoo and load into duckdb
+download text files from edgar to s3 dlt load json file from s3 to qdrant dlt download xbrl data from yahoo finance and load into duckdb

 ## vector database
 qdrant vector database